steamship-core/steamship-langchain/README.md

       input_variables=["user"],
       template=
       "Create a welcome message for user {user}.
-Thank them for running their LangChain app on Steamship. " "Encourage them to deploy their app via `ship deploy` when ready.", )
+Thank them for running their LangChain app on Steamship. " "Encourage them to deploy their app via `ship it` when ready.", )
     llm = OpenAI(client=self.client, temperature=0.8)
     return llm(prompt.format(user=user))